Welcome

 Exam Warning

 Be mindful of the start date for the six-year retention period.
 It runs from the date of the last entry in the specific record, not necessarily from the date the matter concluded or the file was closed.
-For ongoing records like a cash account, the period runs from the date of the last transaction recorded within it.
+For ongoing records like a cash account or a transfers journal, the period runs from the date of the last transaction recorded within it.
+Also note the five‑week requirement for bank statements and reconciliations—do not assume that “monthly” is always compliant.

 Revision Tip